guidemetothemoon/speaker-demos/sustainable-k8s/README.md

 # Introduction

-This repo contains resources used for demos in my tech session **"Be the Change Our Planet Seeks: How YOU Can Contribute to Running Environment-Friendly Workloads on Kubernetes"**.
+This repo contains additional resources for my tech session **"Be the Change Our Planet Seeks: How YOU Can Contribute to Running Environment-Friendly Workloads on Kubernetes"** or **"Sustainable Kubernetes and how YOU can make an impact"**.

 # Useful resources